Geod24/merkle-tree/README.md

 ## Things to learn
 - [ ] Link dependencies to IDE and compiler
-- [ ] Master building tools: Makefile, CMake
+- [ ] Practice with building tools: Makefile, CMake
 - [ ] Work with compilers in CLI instead of Python's interpreter
 - [ ] Get familiar with Unix-like environments